johannesdachsel/typefix/README.md

 # Typefix
 A CKEditor plugin that fixes typography as you type

 Currently pre-alpha!
+Still needs some work…

+## Current replacements

+* Double quotes “ ”
-* Replaces double quotes
+* Single quotes ‘ ’
+* Hyphens/Dashes